mkalz/kalz.cc/content/books/pf23/_index.md

 ---
 # Page title
-title: Peer-Feedback in der Hochschullehre: Grundlagen, Konzepte und Implementationsbeispiele
+title: Peer-Feedback in der Hochschullehre.
+Grundlagen, Konzepte und Implementationsbeispiele

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.